Live Animals for Research

 Rodent animals are not covered by the same Federal regulations as other animals; and, accordingly, these may be ordered following normal purchasing procedures.

-Since the acquisition of animals cannot be based on competitive bidding according to standard specifications, the Purchasing Department authorizes purchase orders to be issued to various animal farms on a single-source basis.
+Since the acquisition of animals cannot be based on competitive bidding according to standard specifications, the Procurement Services Office authorizes purchase orders to be issued to various animal farms on a single-source basis.